SmartTokenLabs/TokenScript/doc/design_paper.md

 Therefore the web was built as a giant library where each book is a computer with whom one can have a conversation.
 It's probably where Facebook got its namesake inspiration - a website that is a book.

 This design has caused a lot of modern inconveniences.
-A user would receive an email about the shoes she ordered, she then takes the delivery tracking number, opens the Australia Post website - another book in the giant library of the web - and types in the tracking number to find the current status.
+A user would receive an email about the shoes she ordered, she then takes the shipping tracking number, opens the Australia Post website - another book in the giant library of the web - and types in the tracking number to find the current status.
 On a different day, the same user might pause as she books two tickets for an opera, switch to her frequent flyer app, copy that number over and paste it into the order to collect the points.
 She might struggle a bit installing that frequent flyer app to start with.

 Why are we doing so much copy and pasting when machines are exceptionally good at doing those?
 It's because the web is like a giant library by design, and we are like readers keeping notes of the index numbers under our sleeves.
 It's not designed like a personal assistant.